philker/FS25_pc_seminar/README.md

-# FS25_pc_seminar
+# FS25 Public Choice Seminar
-The Political Economy of Far-Right Support in the Global South
+# The Political Economy of Far-Right Support in the Global South

+In this repository you find the course materials for the seminar.